yarolegovich/DiscreteScrollView/README.md

+I have forked this library to add a feature to allow sliding of multiples view on fling gesture.
+The original library only used to move view one-by-one.
+To use this feature set

+    setSlideOnFling(true);

+The default threshold is set to integer 2100.
+Lower the threshold, more fluid the animation.
+To change the threshold use

+    setSlideOnFlingThreshold(value);

 # DiscreteScrollView

 The library is a RecyclerView-based implementation of a scrollable list, where current item is centered and can be changed using swipes.